 Varicose veins are relatively common among both men and women, but there are many misconceptions about the condition and treatment options.
-Beaumont interventional radiologist Michael Bischoff, M.D., is director of the Beaumont Vein Center - Sterling Heights.
-He responds to some common myths about varicose veins:
+Beaumont interventional radiologists weigh in on some common myths about varicose veins:

 Myth: Varicose veins aren’t dangerous, they’re just a cosmetic issue.